getuliovdmnaweb/tvmaze-shows/README.md

   - **Header**:  A component to render Logo Image and a different element depending on the screen.
   - **Input**: A styled input with a Search Button.
   - **Show Card**: A component to display a Card to render show Image, Name, favorite Icon.
+  - **People Card**: A Card component to  show Image and name from a person.
 - **constants**: This is where is kept majority of the project's constants.
   - **colors.ts**: Some colors that are used throughout the project.
   - **images.ts**: File where we export images for the onBoarding screen, and enums for diferent Image Sizes(you can find the sizes in Marvels Documentation).
 - **hooks**: Custom hooks used in the screens.
   - **useRedux**: Exporting two hooks in order to use typescript and redux properly.
   - **useSeasonEpisodes**: Hook to fetch episodes for each season.
+  - **usePeopleShows**: Hook to fetch shows from a particular person.
-- **navigators**: This is where we keep the main Tab Navigator, and Stack Navigator.
+- **navigators**: This is where we keep the main Tab Navigator, People Navigator and Show Navigator.
 - **redux**: This is where we keep everything related to redux, such as, store, reducers, actions and sagas.
 - **screens**: It is where we keep the code for the screens.
   - **EpisodeDetail**: Screen to detail important information for a particular Episode.
   - **FavoriteShows**: Screen to list all of user's favorite shows.
   - **ListShows**: Screen to list and search for Shows by name.
+  - **ListPeople**: Screen to list and search for People by name.
   - **EpisodeDetail**: Screen to detail important information for a particular show.Also shows, a list of Episodes Separated by seasons.
+  - **People**: Screen to detail important information for a particular person.
+Also shows, a list of Shows that person is known for.
 - **types**: It is where it's defined interfaces and types used in the application.
 - **utils**: Folder to retrieve a helper function for sorting lists.
 - **wrappers**: Components to remove complex logic from screen components.
   - **LoadingEpisodes**: Component retrieves an ActivityIndicator or Children depending on loadingEpisodes redux state.
   - **LoadingShows**: Component retrieves an ActivityIndicator or Children depending on loadingShows redux state.
+  - **LoadingPeople**: Component retrieves an ActivityIndicator or Children depending on loadingPeople redux state.
+  - **LoadingPeopleShows**: Component retrieves an ActivityIndicator or Children depending on loadingPeopleShows redux state.
-  - **SortingShows**: Component retrieves an ActivityIndicator or Children depending on loadingShows redux state.
+  - **SortingShows**: Component retrieves an ActivityIndicator or Children depending on sortingShows redux state.

 ## Considerations: